piyushdolar/bluedart-php-api/README.md

 Requirements:
 + PHP version 5.7 >.
-+ Soal must be installed on server.
++ Soap Extention must be installed on server.

 Installation:
 1. Download all files.